zreohup/Multi/apps/web/src/markdown/terms/terms.md

 # 5\.
 What do you need to know about Third-Party Safe Apps and Third-Party Services? {#5.-what-do-you-need-to-know-about-third-party-safe-apps-and-third-party-services?}

-1. We provide you the possibility to interact with your Safe Account through Third-Party Services.
-Any activities you engage in with, or services you receive from a third party is between you and that third party directly.
-The conditions of service provisions, if any, shall be governed by the applicable contractual provisions between you and the respective provider of the Third-Party Service.
+1. You may view, have access to, and may use Third-Party Safe Apps and Third-Party Services within the Safe{Wallet} App.
+You view, access, or use Third-Party Safe Apps and Third-Party Services at your own election.
+Your reliance on Third-Party Safe Apps and Third-Party Services is subject to separate terms and conditions set forth by the applicable third party content and/or service provider (“Third-Party Terms”).
+Third-Party Terms may, amongst other things,

+   1. involve separate fees and charges,

+   2. include disclaimers or risk warnings,

+   3. apply a different terms and privacy policy.

+2. It is your responsibility to understand the Third-Party Terms, including how Third-Party Safe Apps and Third-Party Services use any of your information under their privacy policies.

+3. Third-Party Safe Apps and Third-Party Services are provided for your convenience only.
+We do not verify or control Third-Party Safe Apps and Third-Party Services.

+4. If we offer access to Third-Party Safe Apps and Third-Party Services in the Safe App free of charge by us (third-parties may charge separate fees), the liability for providing access to such Third-Party Safe Apps and Third-Party Services is limited pursuant to Section 18 below.
+Furthermore we reserve the right to cease to provide access to those Third-Party Safe Apps and Third-Party Services through the Safe{Wallet} App without notice.

-2. The Services rely in part on third-party and open-source software, including the Blockchain, and the continued development and support by third parties.
+5. The Services rely in part on third-party and open-source software, including the Blockchain, and the continued development and support by third parties.
 There is no assurance or guarantee that those third parties will maintain their support of their software or that open-source software will continue to be maintained.
 This may have a material adverse effect on the Services.

-3. This means specifically:
+6. This means specifically:

 * We do not have any oversight over your activities with Third-Party Services especially by using Third-Party Safe Apps, and therefore we do not and cannot make any representation regarding their appropriateness and suitability for you.

 * Third-Party Safe Apps and Third-Party Services are not hosted, owned, controlled or maintained by us.
-We also do not participate in the Transaction and will not and cannot monitor, verify, censor or edit the functioning or content of any Third-Party Safe Apps and Third-Party Services.
+We also do not participate in the Transaction and will not and cannot monitor, verify, censor or edit the functioning or content of any Third-Party Safe Apps and Third-Party Service.

 * We have not conducted any security audit, bug bounty or formal verification (whether internal or external) of the Third-Party Safe Apps and Third-Party Services.